 invasive Management of Forest Pests

-As a postdoctoral fellow at Virginia Commonwealth University, my current research focuses on applying a macroecological perspective to the study of issues regarding the invasive management of a high-profile pest— Lymantria dispar (formerly known as the European gypsy moth).
+As a postdoctoral fellow at Virginia Commonwealth University, my current research focuses on applying a macroecological perspective to the study of issues regarding the invasive management of a high-profile pest— Lymantria dispar (also known as the spongy moth).

 The invasion of L. dispar is among one of the best documented in the United States.
 Despite the extensive amount of spatial and temporal distributional data that is currently available for this species, our understanding of spatial and temporal patterns at broad scales needs to be expanded.